Clio Books: The AI That Won't Write Your Book (and That's the Point)

 Clio Books logo

 You know you should write a book.
 Everyone tells you so.
-Your clients, your colleagues, your business partner who keeps forwarding you articles about thought leadership.
+Your clients, your business partner who keeps forwarding you articles about thought leadership.
+Probably your mom, too.
 You’ve been meaning to do it for three years.
 Maybe five.

 The problem isn’t that you don’t have anything to say.
-You could talk about your field for hours, and you regularly do, at conferences, in client meetings, on podcasts.
+You could talk about your field for hours, and you regularly do, at conferences and client meetings, on podcasts and in casual conversations that accidentally turn into hour-long lectures.
 The problem is that “talk about it for hours” and “write a 60,000-word manuscript” are two completely different skills, and the second one requires months of lonely mornings with a blinking cursor.

-Clio Books was built for exactly this gap: the distance between knowing your stuff and getting it onto paper.
+Clio Books was built for exactly that gap.
+The distance between knowing your stuff and getting it onto paper.
 And its solution is disarmingly simple.
 Instead of asking you to write, it asks you to talk.

 From Kitchen Table to 400 Books

 Georgia Kirke didn’t start with an AI platform.
-She started with a phone, a transcript, and a client who had expertise but no time to write.
+She started with a phone and a transcript, plus a client who had expertise but no time to write.

 Kirke has a background in English literature and international political communication.
 In 2015, she founded Write Business Results, a publishing consultancy that worked with entrepreneurs and business leaders who wanted to publish books but couldn’t (or wouldn’t) sit down and type them.
-The process she developed was manual and labor-intensive: interview the client, transcribe their words, structure those transcripts into chapters, edit the result into something publishable.
+The process she developed was manual and labor-intensive.
+Interview the client, transcribe their words, structure those transcripts into chapters, then edit the result into something publishable.

 It worked.
-Over eight years, Write Business Results produced more than 400 business books.
+Over eight years, Write Business Results produced more than 100 business books.
 Over 50 of those hit #1 bestseller status on Amazon.
-Clients reported six-figure returns within a year of publication.
+Clients reported six-figure returns within a year of publication (not a bad ROI for talking into a microphone).
 Kirke doubled the business during the pandemic, when business leaders suddenly had both the time and the motivation to get their stories into print.

 But the manual process had an obvious ceiling.
-Each book required dozens of hours of human interviewing, transcription, and structural editing.
+Each book required dozens of hours of human interviewing and transcription, plus structural editing on top of that.
 The methodology was proven.
 It just couldn’t scale.

 When large language models broke through in 2022 and 2023, Kirke saw her opening.
 The technology she’d always envisioned, an AI system that could do the structured interviewing and transcription she’d refined by hand, was finally possible.
 She partnered with thestartupfactory.tech and spent about a year building what became Clio Books, launching at the Frankfurt Book Fair in 2024.